-- predictor (Link) Predictor network. - lossfun (function) Loss function. - accfun (function) Function that computes accuracy. - label\key (int or str) Key to specify label variable from arguments.
+- predictor (Link) Predictor network. - lossfun (callable) Loss function.
+You can specify one of loss functions from built-in loss functions, or your own loss function (see the example below).
+It should not be an loss functions with parameters (i.e., Link instance).
+The function must accept two argument (an output from predictor and its ground truth labels), and return a loss.
+Returned value must be a Variable derived from the input Variable to perform backpropagation on the variable. - accfun (callable) Function that computes accuracy.
+You can specify one of evaluation functions from built-in evaluation functions, or your own evaluation function.
+The signature of the function is the same as lossfun. - label\key (int or str) Key to specify label variable from arguments.
 When it is int, a variable in positional arguments is used.
 And when it is str, a variable in keyword arguments is used.

-- predictor (Link) Predictor network. - lossfun (function) Loss function. - accfun (function) Function that computes accuracy. - y (Variable) Prediction for the last minibatch. - loss (Variable) Loss value for the last minibatch. - accuracy (Variable) Accuracy for the last minibatch. - compute\accuracy (bool) If True, compute accuracy on the forward computation.
+- predictor (Link) Predictor network. - lossfun (callable) Loss function.
+See the description in the arguments for details. - accfun (callable) Function that computes accuracy.
+See the description in the arguments for details. - y (Variable) Prediction for the last minibatch. - loss (Variable) Loss value for the last minibatch. - accuracy (Variable) Accuracy for the last minibatch. - compute\accuracy (bool) If True, compute accuracy on the forward computation.
 The default value is True.